Malta Highly Qualified Persons Rules (HQPR)

 What are the tax considerations of the Highly Qualified Persons Rules?

-Non EU nationals are entitled to benefit from the Highly Qualified Persons Rules in Malta for a maximum period of 4 years.
+Non-EU nationals are entitled to benefit from the Highly Qualified Persons Rules in Malta.
+Non-EU citizens can apply for a maximum period of 4 years.
+Individuals can appeal for a one-time extension of 4 years, giving a total of 8 years individual can benefit from the HQPR in Malta.

-How do I apply for the Highly Qualified Persons Rules in Malta?
+How can I apply for the Highly Qualified Persons Rules in Malta?